abinit/abinit/doc/guide/optic.md

 susceptibility.
 These components are labeled as inter and intra in Eqs.
 49-51 in [[cite:Sharma2004]]

 All the values are in electro-static units (esu).
 In the header of all the above files you can find information about the calculation.
-Some results of nonlinear optical spectrum for GaAs(LiF???) are presented in this document to show what can be expected.

 <a id="troubleshooting"></a>
 ## 5 Troubleshooting